Reflected BSDEs when the obstacle is not right-continuous and optimal stopping: Reflected BSDE whose obstacle is not cadlag

-We conclude that the last term on the r.h.s. of equation \eqref{eq0_lemma_estimate} is non-positive (in the above sense).\\ It can be also shown that the third term on the r.h.s. of \eqref{eq0_lemma_estimate} is also non-positive (in the above sense); the proof uses property \eqref{RBSDE_A} of the definition of the RBSDE and the property $Y^i\geq \xi$, for $i=1,2$; the details are similar to those in the case of a cadlag obstacle and are left to the reader (cf., for instance, \cite[proof of Prop.
-A.1]{QuenSul2}).\\ The above observations, together with equation \eqref{eq0_lemma_estimate}, lead to
+For \textbf{the third term} on the r.h.s. of \eqref{eq0_lemma_estimate} it can be shown that, a.s. for all $t\in[0,T]$, $2\int_{]t,T]} \e^{\beta s}\tilde Y_{s-}d\tilde A_s\leq 0$.
+The proof uses property \eqref{RBSDE_A} of the definition of the RBSDE and the property $Y^i\geq \xi$, for $i=1,2$; the details are similar to those in the case of a cadlag obstacle and are left to the reader (cf., for instance, \cite[proof of Prop.
+A.1]{QuenSul2}).